 The military is a good example of many economic activities.
 In the primary sector, resources are extracted for military use.
 The secondary sector includes the manufacturing of military equipment.
 The tertiary sector covers services provided by the military, while the quaternary sector focuses on military research and development.
 Finally, the quinary sector involves high-level decision-making and strategy for military operations.

-In 2023, the Central African Republic’s military expenditure was $62.3 million, which is 1.69% of its GDP.
+In 2023, the Central African Republic’s military expenditure was approximately $62.3 million, which represents approximately 2.4% of its GDP (as reported by SIPRI).
 The active military force consists of 9,150 personnel, resulting in about 1.8 active military members per 1,000 people in the country.

 International Trade of Central African Republic